ighadah/Modularisation_forgetting_workflow_v.2/README.md

 4. **Post processing**

 Since the axioms generated from the forgetting tool are normally normalised.
-It's preferable to denormalised to preserve the original form of the axioms of the original ontology.
+It's preferable to denormalise them, to preserve the original form of the axioms of the original ontology.
 The denormalisation in the workflow is done according to the following two logical rules: <br/>
 * if A <= B1 and A <= B2 then A <= B1 and B2
 * if C <= A and A <= C then A == C. <br/>
 As part of the post processing methods, annotations (labels) of concepts are added to the resulting views. <br/>